Is Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat seaweed?

 Yes, pregnant women can eat seaweed in moderation.
-Seaweed provides valuable nutrients including folate, iron, and omega-3 fatty acids that support fetal development.
-However, because seaweed is naturally high in iodine, it's important to limit consumption to 1-2 servings per week.
-Nori (the seaweed used in sushi rolls) is generally the safest choice as it contains less iodine than brown varieties like kelp or kombu.
+Seaweed provides valuable nutrients including iodine, iron, folate, and omega-3 fatty acids that support fetal development.
+However, because seaweed is naturally very high in iodine, it's important to limit intake to 1-2 servings per week.
+Excessive iodine can disrupt thyroid function in both mother and baby, so moderation is essential.

 What are the risks of seaweed during pregnancy?